-- hazelnut rooted dormant cuttings proposed for export to Australia are not contaminated by quarantine pests or regulated articles (e.g. trash, soil and weed seeds); - unprocessed packing material (which may vector pests not identified as being on the pathway) is not imported with hazelnut rooted dormant cuttings; - all wood material used in packaging of the commodity complies with AQIS conditions (see AQIS publication 'Cargo Containers: Quarantine aspects and procedures); - secure packaging is used if consignments are not transported in sealed containers directly to Australia; and - the packaged hazelnut rooted dormant cuttings are labelled with the production facility identification number for the purposes of trace back to registered production facilities.
+- hazelnut dormant rooted cuttings for export to Australia are not contaminated by quarantine pests or regulated articles (e.g. trash, soil and weed seeds); - unprocessed packing material (which may vector pests not identified as being on the pathway) is not imported with hazelnut dormant rooted cuttings; - all wood material used in packaging of the commodity complies with AQIS conditions (see AQIS publication 'Cargo Containers: Quarantine aspects and procedures); - secure packaging is used if consignments are not transported in sealed containers directly to Australia; and - the packaged hazelnut dormant rooted cuttings are labelled with the production facility identification number for the purposes of trace back to registered production facilities.